Larry Romano

 Lawrence John Romano (born July 31, 1963) is an American film and television actor.

 Born in Mount Vernon, New York, he was a regular on NYPD Blue and the sitcom The King of Queens, on which he played Richie Iannucci.
 He played First Base in the motion picture Lock Up.
 He had a lead role in the NBC sitcom Kristin as Aldo Bonnadonna; the short-lived sitcom aired only six episodes before being canceled.

-Romano made a cameo appearance in Out for Justice.
+Romano made a minor appearance in Out for Justice.
 In 1996, he played Tino Zapatti in the film City Hall and played a minor role in the film Sleepers.
 In 1997, he had a brief role playing opposite Al Pacino in the role of Benjamin "Lefty" Ruggerio's son in Donnie Brasco, and appeared in the 1998 Terrence Malick film The Thin Red Line.
 He also appeared in the 2010 film The Ascent, as well as in the 2015 film Laugh Killer Laugh.